The Finnish way – charting the path towards carbon-neutrality

 What came out was a global first: a national low-carbon roadmap effort where the outcome was interactively produced by the sectors themselves, but in a compatible fashion.
 The linkages and trade-offs between the sectors were considered since the beginning.

-The roadmaps provided the government with an increased understanding about the sectoral needs to meet the carbon neutrality target.
-These insights could be used in national climate strategies and climate policy planning.
+The roadmaps have provided the government with an increased understanding about the sectoral needs, and emission reductions already achieved to meet the carbon neutrality target.
+These insights are used in national climate strategies and climate policy planning, which can be considered as one of the key achievements of the Finnish low-carbon roadmap work.

 Integrated roadmaps with sector-specific details